mzilverberg/GoogleFonts/README.md

 **2. The IE8- conditional comment notation**

-This is *true* by default, but won't fire if only one font weight is requested
+This is *true* by default, but won't fire if only one font weight is requested.

 **3. Debugging mode**